fbriere/twinkle/README.md

 At a minimum you have to specify the following:

-* User name: this is your SIP user name (eg. phone number)
+* User name: this is your SIP user name (e.g. phone number)
-* Domain:    the domain of your provider (eg. fwd.pulver.com) this could also be the IP address of your SIP proxy if you want to do IP-to-IP dialing (without proxy) then fill in the IP address or FQDN of your computer.
+* Domain:    the domain of your provider (e.g. fwd.pulver.com)
+             this could also be the IP address of your SIP proxy if you want to do IP-to-IP dialing (without proxy) then fill in the IP address or FQDN of your computer.

-If your SIP proxy does not request authentication and the value you filled in for 'Domain' can be resolved to an IP address by Twinkle, eg. it is an IP address or an FQDN that is in an A-record of the DNS, then you are ready now.
+If your SIP proxy does not request authentication and the value you filled in for 'Domain' can be resolved to an IP address by Twinkle, e.g. it is an IP address or an FQDN that is in an A-record of the DNS, then you are ready now.

 ## Authentication